jphaugla/redisResilience/README.md

 docker-compose up -d
 ```
 ### Setup Redis Enterprise and DB
-NOTE:   There is a second docker-compose-consumer.yml file .
+NOTE:   There is a second docker-compose-consumer.yml file setup for testing an active/active password rotation.
 I was not able to get this to work to run the consumer under the same docker-compose setup.
 Not sure if it is a resource issue on my mac or a network issue with the second yaml file.
 For now, the consumer needs to be run outside of docker
 * Setup the redis enterprise cluster and create the active/active database
   * if docker resources are limited, comment out the lines for nodes re2 and re4
 ```bash
 ./setup-2AA.sh
 ./crdcreate.sh
 ```
-* bringing up the docker compose will attempt to start the java container called resilience.
-However, this may fail because the database was not yet created.
+* bringing up the docker compose will start the java container called resilience.
+If this container fails, restart the application
-* restart the bankapp and it should work now that cluster is created and database is created
 ```bash
 docker-compose start resilience
 ```